A teacher and writer, Sage shares her love of Paganism and Witchcraft through online videos, books, articles, classes, and workshops.

 Interaction: A Key Difference

-Either way, the empathetic person is aware of the other person's emotional state, and/or the situation causing that emotional state.
+Either way, the empathetic person is aware of the other person's emotional state and/or the situation causing that emotional state.
 It is at that point that they begin to get overwhelmed with emotions.

 Range vs. All Negativity

 An empathic person who is psychically picking up emotional vibrations will experience a whole range of emotions from other people.
 On a bus ride to the library, the empath might all of a sudden begin feeling sexually aroused for what seems to be no reason.
-It might be coming from a couple on the back of the bus who are having an affair and they are on their way to have a tryst at some seedy motel.
+It might be coming from a couple on the back of the bus having an affair, and they are on their way to have a tryst at some seedy motel.